 The busy trailer makes good use of advertising tag lines: “Brace Yourself For A SHOCK!”

 First heard in 2007 on a three-title Warners DVD collection called Cult Camp Classics Volume 1: Sci-Fi Thrillers, the commentary by the master effects experts Dennis Muren and Phil Tippett is a definite mixed bag.
 Perhaps the two were in a foul mood, but they watch Behemoth with an attitude of contempt.
 One might think they hate movies, the way they diss each scene of ‘men talking in rooms,’ offering ignorant remarks like “Who is that guy?” when the respected actor Jack MacGowran makes his appearance.
-Although they also communicate little admiration for the effects, we do get to hear the animation sequences analyzed in detail by genuine effects experts.
+Although they also communicate little admiration for the animation effects, we do get to hear them analyzed in detail by genuine effects experts.
 They spot plenty of things I certainly wouldn’t.
 After listening to Muren, we’re acutely aware that almost every shot has unwanted reflections in the glass barriers set up to create the mattes.

 I was around Mr. Muren for several hours in the 1970s, and he did express fondness for old effects pictures, especially Forbidden Planet.
 And he does become more animated when he describes the day he visited Pete Peterson’s widow, and was simply given a box of (priceless) animation puppets outright.
 Perhaps Muren needed to be prompted by someone a bit more effusive about vintage sci-fi.
 On the fine commentary for Innerspace, Joe Dante brought out Muren’s sense of humor by teasing him: “Hey Dennis, is that another fat cell?”